Seirdy/seirdy.one/content/posts/floss-security.md

 footnote_heading: Notes
 title: "The right thing for the wrong reasons: FLOSS doesn't imply security"
 ---
-Supporting something I disagree with is generally easy to ignore.
-What I find more troubling is using the wrong reasons to support something I do agree with.
+I find it easy to handle views different from my own.
+I feel more troubled when I see people agree with me for the wrong reasons.

 It's no secret that I'm a passionate supporter of software freedom: I've written two posts ([one](./../../../2021/01/27/whatsapp-and-the-domestication-of-users.html), [two](./../../../2021/02/23/keeping-platforms-open.html)) about how <abbr title="Free, Libre, and  Open-Source Software">FLOSS</abbr> is necessary but insufficient to preserve user autonomy.
 After two posts spanning over 5000 words, I need to add some nuance.